oemof/oemof-solph/doc/developer_notes.rst

 Quoted strings
 ^^^^^^^^^^^^^^

-For strings we use double quotes if possible.
+As there is no recommendation in the PEP rules we use double quotes for strings read by humans such as logging/error messages and single quotes for internal strings such as keys and column names.
+However one can deviate from this rules if the string contains a double or single quote to avoid escape characters.
+According to `PEP 257 <http://legacy.python.org/dev/peps/pep-0257/>`_ and numpydoc we use three double quotes for docstrings.

 .. code-block:: python

-    info_msg = "We use double quotes for strings" info_msg = 'This is a string where we need to use "single" quotes'
+    logging.info("We use double quotes for messages")

+    my_dictionary.get('key_string')

+    logging.warning('Use three " to quote docstrings!'  # exception to avoid escape characters

 Naming Conventions
 ------------------